b5510546671/thesis-latex-style/README.md

 This template is for thesis written in English.

-Created by: Thamarak Khampeerpat, Chaiporn Jaikaeo <br />
+Created by: Thamarak Khampeerpat, Asst.Prof.Dr.Chaiporn Jaikaeo <br />
 Revised and updated by: Supavit Kongwudhikunakorn

-If you have any question or suggestions, please feel free to contact supavit.knot@gmail.com
+If you have any question or suggestions, please feel free to contact me at supavit.knot@gmail.com